-WeBWorK should be able to interpret simple $L^{A}T{E}X$ syntax and interpret that for me as I review your responses.
-So this is a good place to hone your $L^{A}T{E}X$ skills.
+WeBWorK can interpret simple LATEX syntax and interpret that for me as I review your responses.
+So this is a good place to hone your LATEX skills.

 Grades Grades will be based on the following breakdown: Exams - 55%; Reading Questions - 10%; Writing - 15%; Final - 20%.
 Homework, attendance and improvement will be considered for borderline grades.
 Scores will be posted anonymously on the web at http://buzzard.ups.edu/courses.html.